-It’s really funny, as my kids always fight over who has the last one, this is how awesome these cookies really are but I always hide a couple away so they get that little surprise of having one or two extra when they sadly thing there’re none left which makes them super happy….. it is my duty 😉
+It’s hilarious, as my kids always fight over who has the last one, this is how awesome these cookies really are.
+I always hide a couple away so that they get that little surprise of having one or two extra when they sadly thing there’re none left which makes them super happy..... it is my duty 😉

 My grandma' used to make this nuts cookie delight, with standard flour and toasted walnuts.
 Pure deliciousness!